CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 <p> &#11088; For a D2s_v3 which has 2 vCPUs and 8 GiB of memory the hourly rate is $0.227 per hour (monthly $163.83) and for B1s with 1 vCPU and 1 GiB memory the rate is $0.031 per hour (monthly $21.85).
 This results in 15% savings! </p>

-**Task 3: Shutdown **
+**Task 3: Shutdown**

 Use the Start/stop VMs during off-hours feature of virtual machines to minimize waste.
 There are many configuration options to schedule start the stop times.
-The feature is suitable as a low-cost automation option.
-For information, see Start/stop VMs during off-hours solution in Azure Automation.
+The feature is suitable as a **low-cost automation** option.